Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

 BP operates the Mad Dog Phase 2 with a 60.5% interest, while BHP Billiton and Chevron are the co-owners with 23.9% and 15.6% interest respectively.
 The entire Mad Dog area is estimated to hold four billion barrels of oil equivalent (bboe).
 BP estimates a production capacity between 120,000boe and 140,000boe a day from the new development.

-The Phase 2 development is planned for the southern portion of the Mad Dog field, which lies in the Green Canyon region of the Gulf of Mexico, roughly 200 miles (320km) south of New Orleans, Louisiana, US.
+The Phase 2 development is planned for the southern portion of the Mad Dog field, which lies in the Green Canyon region of the Gulf of Mexico, approximately 200 miles (320km) south of New Orleans, Louisiana, US.
 It lies in approximately 5,100ft (1,550m) of water.

 BHP Billiton approved $708m in funding for the deepwater project in April 2012.